mvysny/mvysny.github.io/_posts/2021-12-9-raspberrypi-ubuntu.md

 The default username/password is `ubuntu`/`ubuntu`, but you can only log in after cloud-init configured the user.
 Just wait a bit for a line that says `cloud-init v xyz finished at xyz`.

+## Networking

+The network may be down since netplan refers to the eth0 interface, while you will most probably have something starting with `enx7.....`.
+List your network interfaces with `ip link show`, then run `sudo dhclient enx7......` to configure the interface for your network.

 ## Wifi

 [Using netplan with ubuntu](https://linuxconfig.org/ubuntu-20-04-connect-to-wifi-from-command-line)